-- 3. The Director for the Student Involvement Center or his or her designee will conduct an initial review of the Form and may request additional information and documentation from the sponsoring student organization. - 4.
-Following approval by the Student Involvement Center, students may apply to reserve a campus venue for the Fundraising activity in accordance with the policies and procedures of the Department of Event Services, located in Busch Student Center 356.
+- 3. The Director for the Student Involvement Center or their designee will conduct an initial review of the Form and may request additional information and documentation from the sponsoring student organization. - 4.
+Following approval by the Student Involvement Center, students may apply to reserve a campus venue for the Fundraising activity in accordance with the policies and procedures of the Department of Event Services, located in Busch Student Center, Suite 350.